ABOUT US

 EXPERT ADVISORS

-A group of experts on human rights, civil society and specialist fields are helping Katalyst Initiative progress towards more effective governance solutions for the garment industry and beyond.
+A group of experts across a range of specialist fields are helping Katalyst Initiative progress towards more effective governance solutions for value chains.

 Katharine is a lecturer of public international law and human rights at Utrecht University’s Netherlands Institute of Human Rights (SIM).
 The focus of her research is the legal framework which applies to non-international armed conflicts, with a particular focus on intersections between international humanitarian law and international human rights law and armed non State actors.
 She is the founder and co-editor of the Armed Groups and International Law blog.